sambhavsaxena/sambhavsaxena/data/blog/mountain-man.md

 <XStreamable id="0dim8v" title="Up within the Himalayas" />

-We had made unforgettable memories during the time we spent there, helping and singing along the way, exploring more about Himalayas, and having a nice time with the group.
-The trek lasted for about 4 hours of getting back to the base camp continuously walking in the mediocre temperature.
+We had made unforgettable memories during the time we spent there, singing along the way, exploring more about Himalayas, and having a nice time with the group.
+The trek lasted for about 4 hours of getting back to the base camp continuously walking downhill in the mediocre sunburning temperature.

 <XStreamable id="4e6uau" title="Through our way back" />